Select Page

 Location: Phoenix, AZ

-Program Director: Daniel J. Ostlie, MDBenjamin Padilla, MD
+Program Director: Benjamin Padilla, MD, Jason Fraser, MD

 Source of Support: Institutional Grants

-Program Description: The clinical research fellowship is focused on quality, outcomes, and clinical trial research projects in pediatric surgery and trauma.
-This position allows for opportunities to perform research as the primary investigator as well as co-investigator for multi-institutional research studies.
+Program Description: Phoenix Children’s is a rapidly growing hospital system that is invested pediatric research.
+The Phoenix Children’s Clinical Research Fellowship provides surgical research fellows the opportunity to perform impactful mentored research in quality, outcomes, and clinical trials throughout the scope of pediatric surgery and trauma.
+This includes opportunities to serve as primary investigator, as well as co-investigator, for multi-institutional research studies.
 Operative experience while on call for general pediatric surgery is included.
+There are 2 fellowships available.

 Clinical Call Required?: Yes